hqthinh26/99-code-challenge/2_Crude_Server/README.md

 #### NPM Libraries Installation

-- Step 1: Install the command using the NPM command
+- Step 1: Install the library using the npm command
 - Step 2: Re-build the server image to refresh to anonymous docker volumn

 ```SHELL